 The Evolution of USMLE: More Step 1 Changes

-Update: With COVID-19 causing board exam postponements, the Step 1 and Step 2 CK content changes slated for May 2020 will instead be rolled out, at earliest, in September 2020.
+Update: With COVID-19 causing board exam postponements, the changes slated for May 2020 will instead be rolled out on October 20th for Step 1 and November 11th for Step 2.
 We'll keep you posted about any further updates.

 The USMLEⓇ Step 1 exam is a major milestone for medical students, and a significant amount of time is dedicated to preparing for it.
 Yet, while a constant in the med school trajectory, it’s still subject to evolve.
 In fact, quite a few changes to its content and format were announced this very year, and though some may seem more significant than others at first glance, they all greatly impact the way students study.

-More importantly, many of these changes are slated to start this spring, despite COVID-19 having upended exam schedules.
-Now that it has been announced USMLEⓇ exams will be resuming on May 1st, it's crucial not to be caught off guard.
+More importantly, many of these changes were slated to start this spring, despite COVID-19 having upended exam schedules.
+Now that USMLEⓇ exams have resumed., it's crucial not to be caught off guard.

 We covered how more questions dealing with clinical “soft skills” will be appearing on the exam in a past blog post, and we’ll delve into it further below.
 In addition, we’ll give you an overview of a few more important changes regarding reference lab values and future pass/fail scoring.